 SALW control initiatives in North America address matters relating essentially to the control of production and exports on the one hand, and the possession of firearms by the civilian population on the other.
-Armed crime and the devastating impact of armed violence, particularly in urban areas, have received priority attention in the United States (where the number of firearms in civilian hands is estimated at between 238 million and 276 million, i.e. nearly one firearm per capita, the highest rate in the world) as well as in Canada.29
+Armed crime and the devastating impact of armed violence, particularly in urban areas, have received priority attention in the United States (where the number of firearms in civilian hands is estimated at between 238 million and 276 million, i.e. nearly one firearm per capita, the highest rate in the world) as well as in Canada.31

-In 2000, to mitigate the impact of the abusive use of SALW, Canada adopted several amendments to the Firearms Act, its national legislation regulating the possession, carrying, and use of firearms by individuals.30 It provides in particular for the marking and centralized registration of all firearms as well as very strict provisions on their storage and use.
+In order to mitigate the impact of the abusive use of SALW, beginning in 1995 Canada made several amendments to the Firearms Act, its national legislation regulating the possession, carrying, and use of firearms by individuals.32 These amendments provide in particular for the marking and centralized registration of all firearms as well as very strict provisions on their storage and use.

-D. South-East Asia31
+D. South-East Asia33

-1. The countries in South-East Asia have only recently taken steps to combat the proliferation of SALW, and have viewed the problem exclusively in terms of illicit trafficking.
-This activity is indeed flourishing in the region, owing in particular to: the persistence of armed conflict in certain countries, where demand for firearms is naturally quite high; the widespread availability of firearms in countries where war has ended but where disarmament programmes have only been partially carried out (with the exception of Cambodia); the difficulty for numerous governments in the region of controlling national borders; and the lack of effective national legislation on SALW.

-2. All the countries of the region, without exception, recognize the importance of giving concrete expression to the efforts made in the fight against illegal SALW and their uncontrolled proliferation.
-However, many steps, especially at national level, are still required, in particular with regard to regulating arms brokerage, the marking of arms and the preservation of transfer data.
+- 1. The countries in South-East Asia have only recently taken steps to combat the proliferation of SALW, and have viewed the problem exclusively in terms of illicit trafficking.
+This activity is indeed flourishing in the region, owing in particular to: the persistence of armed conflict in certain countries, where demand for firearms is naturally quite high; the widespread availability of firearms in countries where war has ended but where disarmament programmes have only been partially carried out (with the exception of Cambodia); the difficulty for numerous governments in the region of controlling national borders; and the lack of effective national legislation on SALW. - 2.
+All the countries of the region, without exception, recognize the importance of giving concrete expression to the efforts made in the fight against illegal SALW and their uncontrolled proliferation.
+However, many steps, especially at national level, are still required, in particular with regard to regulating arms brokerage, the marking of arms and record-keeping on transfers.